Get started with IronPDF

 ChromePdfRenderer renderer = new ChromePdfRenderer();

-// Create an array to store the tasks for rendering
+// Create an array to store the tasks that will render the HTML strings to PDF.

 var renderingTasks = new Task<PdfDocument>[htmlStrings.Length];